delimaa/nest-pulsar/README.md

 $ npm install --save nest-pulsar pulsar-client
 ```

+> **Note**
+>
+> Pulsar Node.js client library is based on the C++ client library.
+You must install the Pulsar C++ client library before installing a Node.js client.
+For more details, see [pulsar-client-node on GitHub](https://github.com/apache/pulsar-client-node) or [The Pulsar Node.js client dedicated page](https://pulsar.apache.org/docs/2.11.x/client-libraries-node) on [Apache Pulsar documentation](https://pulsar.apache.org/docs/2.11.x).

 ## Getting started

 Once the installation process (npm install) is complete, we can import the `PulsarModule` into the root `AppModule`.